 -

-Computational Biomedicine is a peer-reviewed, open access journal published quarterly and owned by Science Exploration Press.
+Computational Biomedicine (CBM, Online ISSN: 3107-3131) is a peer-reviewed, open access journal published quarterly and owned by Science Exploration Press.
 The journal covers a wide range of topics, including molecular medicine, simulation, modeling techniques, imaging methods, and information technology.
 Our mission is to encourage scientists to publish their experimental and theoretical findings in a detailed open-access format.
 We invite submissions across various article types, including Research Articles, Review Articles, Editorials, Case Reports, Letters to the Editor, Perspectives, and Commentaries. more >

 Articles